just-the-docs/just-the-docs/docs/configuration.md

     permalink: "/:collection/:path/"
     output: true

+just_the_docs:
   # Define which collections are used in just-the-docs
-doc_collections:
+  collections:
     # Reference the "docs" collection
     docs:
       # Give the collection a name
       name: Documentation
+      # Exclude the collection from the navigation
+      # Supports true or false (default)
+      nav_exclude: false;
+      # Exclude the collection from the search
+      # Supports true or false (default)
+      search_exclude: false;
 ```

 You can reference multiple collections.